 This is how it looked after I had mostly swept up the ants from the second attempt, getting ready to do it for the 3rd time.

 And this is how it looked a couple of hours after the third time I poured boiling water down their hole (I swept them up after each time)… STILL hundreds or more of ants!!!
 It’s nuts!
 Keep in mind, you’re only seeing what I could show in this single shot.

-I’m so glad that I found out about this non-toxic method to take care of the ant problem.
+I’m so glad that I found out about this non-toxic method to take care of the ant problem in my yard.